lcwheeler/lcwheeler.github.io/about.md

 At the beginning of 2021 I was appointed to a two-year term as an at-large member of the Colorado Department of Agriculture [Noxious Weed Adivsory Committee](https://ag.colorado.gov/conservation/noxious-weeds/advisory-committee).
 The purpose of the committee is to advise CDA on strategies for the classification and management of noxious weeds in the state of Colorado.
 As an at-large member my constituency is the entire state, so if you live in Colorado and you have questions, comments, concerns, or ideas about noxious weed management, please reach out.

+### Co-organization of the SOL Seminar Online series

+I am one of the organizers for the [Solanaceae Seminar Online](https://physaloidseminars.weebly.com/) series, a virtual platform for the discussion of research in the Solanaceae that hosts an international community of plant researchers.

 ### Contact me

 #### If you would like to contact me regarding my research, collaboration, etc. please use the following email.